 Hours and Times for Scheduling

 A key component of the library's teaching and learning program is the flexibility to schedule sessions when they are needed and as they are requested, often with little advance notice.
 Therefore, librarians will be guaranteed use of the classroom during regular blocks of time known as prime time.
 Prime time is defined as the hours of 8am to 5pm, Monday through Friday during the academic year (Aug. - May).
 Other individuals and groups are limited to booking the classroom 48 hours in advance during prime time.
 The library reserves the right to cancel non-teaching sessions that conflict with class requests.

 Priorities for Scheduling During Prime Time

-The classroom is used for instruction, which includes:
+The classroom is used for teaching, which includes:

 Priority in the use of the electronic classroom is given to: